 Yes, it is permitted.
 We do not recommend it for research seminars.
 Selections for these seminars are made according to the relevance of your research to the topic of the seminar and we do not anticipate equal eligibility in multiple seminars.
 If you are accepted to participate in more than one seminar, you will be asked to make a choice regarding event participation.
 Each participant may attend one seminar per summer.

-Individuals applying for any of the 2013 Seminars are ineligible to apply for the 2013 Communitas program.
+Individuals applying for any of the summer seminars are ineligible to apply for summer visiting scholars programs.

 What is a CV?